 350 Winter St. NE, Rm 410, PO Box 14480, Salem, OR 97309

+503-947-7694

 dfr.oregon.gov

-Oregon Department of Consumer and Business Services Division of Financial Regulation, Bulletin No. DFR 2024-2
+Oregon Department of Consumer and Business Services Division of Financial Regulation, Bulletin No. DFR 2023-X

 To: All entities offering health benefit plans in Oregon

-Date: February 1, 2024
+Date: December 6, 2023

-RE: Interim guidance for health benefit plans for Section 20 of 2023 Oregon House
+RE: Interim guidance for health benefit plans for Section 20 of 2023 Oregon House Bill 2002

-Bill 2002 (gender-affirming treatment)
+(gender-affirming treatment)

 I. Purpose

 The purpose of this bulletin is to provide guidance for health benefit plans regarding coverage of gender-affirming treatment under Section 20 of 2023 Oregon House Bill 2002 until final rules implementing HB 2002 are adopted.

 II.
 Definitions

 As used in this bulletin:

-"Accepted standards of care" includes, but is not limited to, the most recent version of the World Professional Association for Transgender Health's Standards of Care for the Health of Transgender and Gender Diverse People.
+"Accepted standards of care" includes the World Professional Association for Transgender Health's Standards of Care for the Health of Transgender and Gender Diverse People, Version 8.
 "Carrier" has the meaning given that term in ORS 743B.005.

-"Cost sharing" includes deductibles, coinsurance, copayments, and any similar charges, but excludes premiums, balance billing amounts for out-of-network providers, and spending for non-covered services.

-"Gender-affirming treatment" means a procedure, service, drug, device, or product that a physical or behavioral health care provider prescribes to treat an individual for incongruence between the individual's gender identity and the individual's sex assignment at birth.
+"Cost sharing" includes deductibles, coinsurance, copayments, and any similar charges, but excludes premiums, balance billing amounts for non-network providers, and spending for non-covered services.
+"Gender-affirming treatment" means a procedure, service, drug, device or product that a physical or behavioral health care provider prescribes to treat an individual for incongruence between the individual's gender identity and the individual's sex assignment at birth.
 "Health benefit plan" has the meaning given that term in ORS 743B.005.